zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 * The tables in MySQL (the database that WordPress uses) will, over time, become inefficient as data is added, removed, moved around.
 Asking MySQL to optimize its tables every now and again will keep your site running as fast as possible.
 It won’t happen by itself.
 * Every-time you save a new post or pages, WordPress creates a revision of that post or page.
 If you edit a post 6 times you might have 5 copy of that post as revisions.
 This quickly adds lots of rarely-used data to your database tables, making them unnecessarily bloated, and slower to access.
-* There might be thousands of spam and un-approved comments in your comments table, WP-Optimize can clean and remove those in a single click.
+* There might be thousands of spam and un-approved comments in your comments table, WP-Optimize Cache can clean and remove those in a single click.
-* WP-Optimize reports which database tables have overhead and wasted spaces also it allows you to shrink and get rid of those wasted spaces.
+* WP-Optimize Cache reports which database tables have overhead and wasted space to allow you to reduce them.
 * Automatically cleans your database every week and respects the “Keep last [selected number] weeks data” option.

-= WP-Optimize helps you to: =
+= WP-Optimize Cache helps you to: =

 * <strong>Make space:</strong> When you edit a post or page on your website, WordPress automatically saves the new revision to the database.
 If you edit things a few times (and particularly if the post is long), your database soon gets clogged up with old revisions that just sit there, taking up valuable space.
-WP-Optimize removes these unnecessary post revisions, freeing up valuable Megabytes of data and increasing speed and efficiency.
+WP-Optimize Cache removes these unnecessary post revisions, freeing up valuable Megabytes of data and increasing speed and efficiency.
 It also cleans up your comments table, removing all the spam and un-approved comments that have built up with a single click.

-* <strong>Take control:</strong> WP-Optimize reports on exactly which of your database tables have overhead and wasted space, giving you the insight, control and power to keep your website neat, fast and efficient.
+* <strong>Take control:</strong> WP-Optimize Cache reports on exactly which of your database tables have overhead and wasted space, giving you the insight, control and power to keep your website neat, fast and efficient.

-* <strong>Keep it clean and fast:</strong> Once enabled, WP-Optimize can run an automatic clean-up on a schedule, keeping a selected number of weeks’ data, according to your specification.
+* <strong>Keep it clean and fast:</strong> Once enabled, WP-Optimize Cache can run an automatic clean-up on a schedule, keeping a selected number of weeks’ data, according to your specification.

 = 2.
 Compresses images =

 Loading large images is often the biggest culprit in slowing your site’s loading time.

-WP-Optimize has an image-compression tool that uses cutting-edge lossy compression techniques to convert large images (which take a long time to load up) into compressed files saved in your image library, where they can be uploaded in an instant.
+WP-Optimize Cache has an image-compression tool that uses cutting-edge lossy compression techniques to convert large images (which take a long time to load up) into compressed files saved in your image library, where they can be uploaded in an instant.

 It enables you to compress PNG, JPG, GIF, BMP and TIF pictures up to 5MB in size, and it’s packed with other useful features, including: